Does this test have other names?

 feel a slight sting or pain.
 Afterward, the site may be sore.

 How do I get ready for this test?

-You must be on a diet that contains gluten for at least four weeks before this test.
+You must be on a diet that contains gluten for at least 4 weeks before this test.

-See your healthcare provider for specific diet instructions.
-Be sure your healthcare
+Talk with your healthcare provider about specific diet instructions.
+Be sure your

 provider knows about all medicines, herbs, vitamins, and supplements you are taking.